 Diversity is key

 Get different types of people with different roles in the brainstorming session.
-If you are attacking problems or opportunities, you want to ensure you have the different perspectives to shed light on the issues and create solutions.
+If you are attacking problems or opportunities, you want to ensure you have different perspectives to shed light on the issues and create solutions.

 Don’t go over 10 people